Survival of migrating juvenile salmon depends on stream flow thresholds

-Category: Climate Hits: 1Juvenile salmon migrating to the sea in the Sacramento River face a gauntlet of hazards in an environment drastically modified by humans, especially with respect to historical patterns of stream flow.
+Category: Climate Hits: 3Juvenile salmon migrating to the sea in the Sacramento River face a gauntlet of hazards in an environment drastically modified by humans, especially with respect to historical patterns of stream flow.
 Now fisheries scientists have identified key thresholds in the relationship between stream flow and salmon survival that can serve as actionable targets for managing water resources in the Sacramento River.

 Read more https://www.sciencedaily.com/releases/2021/05/210520133711.htm